hassanhshah/Hassan-Shah-Portfolio/README.md

 # [AgentAI (Streamlit GPT Chatbot with Context)](https://github.com/hassanhshah/GPTChatbot)
 * Built a chatbot using OpenAI's GPT API with attention and personal assistant capabilities
 * Chatbot can be customized to fulfill specific personal use cases and call other APIs
-* In the example below, AgentAI calls a flight API that looks for tickets, acting as a Travel Agent
+* In the example below, AgentAI calls a flight API that looks for tickets, acting as a travel agent

 ![](/images/Chatbot.png)